lorinaplugs-dev/heurist-agent-framework/heurist-mesh-client/README.md

 Heurist Mesh provides a powerful REST API that enables developers to seamlessly interact with various AI agents and tools programmatically.
 This document outlines how to use the API client to submit jobs and retrieve results from different specialized agents.

+> [!NOTE]
+> For a complete and up-to-date list of available agents and their capabilities, refer to the [Mesh README](../mesh/README.md) or visit the [Mesh Agents Metadata Endpoint](https://mesh.heurist.ai/metadata.json).

 ### Installation

 You can install the Heurist Mesh client directly from GitHub: